Noctis/kickstart/UPGRADING.md

 If there were any dependencies injected through the `execute()` method, those will need to be moved to the action's constructor class.

-Because the `Noctis\KickStart\Http\Action\AbstractAction` abstract class has been removed, actions no longer have access to certain helper functions, like `render()` or `redirect()`.
-Some of these functions, with the same signatures as in the `AbstractAction`, are available through traits now.
-You will need to switch your actions to using those traits and provide them with an instance of a specific response factory that they require:
+Because the `Noctis\KickStart\Http\Action\AbstractAction` abstract class has been removed, actions will no longer have access to certain helper functions, like `render()` or `redirect()`.
+Some of these functions - with the same signatures as in the `AbstractAction` - are available through traits now.
+You will need to switch your actions to using those traits and provide those traits with an instance of a specific response factory that they require.

 #### 8.1 `render()` Method